-12 Summary
+Summary

-- This lecture has covered a lot of groung on practical reasoning. - We started by discussing what practical reasoning was, and how it relates to intentions. - We then looked at planning (how an agent achieves its desires) and how deliberation and means-ends reasoning fit into the basic agent control loop. - We then refined the agent control loop, considering commitment and intention reconsideration. - Finally, we looked at some implmented systems, and discussed the connection between practical reasoning and logics of belief, desire and intention.
+- This lecture has covered a lot of ground on practical reasoning. - We started by discussing what practical reasoning was, and how it relates to intentions. - We then looked at planning (how an agent achieves its desires) and how deliberation and means-ends reasoning fit into the basic agent control loop. - We then refined the agent control loop, considering commitment and intention reconsideration. - Finally, we looked at an implemented system (the textbook discusses a couple of others).